JaiSharma019/RISC-V-Pipelined-CPU-Design/README.md

 ## Verification Strategy

-The processor's correctness was verified by cross compiling standard C algorithms (like Linked-List Traversal, Bellman-Ford and Matrix Multiplication) into RISC-V machine code using the riscv32-unknown-elf-gcc toolchain.
+The processor's correctness was verified by cross compiling standard C algorithms (like Linked-List Traversal, Quicksort, Bellman-Ford and Matrix Multiplication) into RISC-V machine code using the riscv-none-elf-gcc toolchain.

 The testbench (core_tb.v) executes the machine code, tracks hardware performance counters (cycles, stalls, flushes), and dumps the final state of the SRAM into a final_memory_dump.hex file.
 The output inside the .signature memory region is then validated against expected algorithmic results.